What is customer acquisition?

 2. Meet your audience where they are

 You need to be careful with how you use your teams’ time and budget during the customer acquisition process.
 To do that, you’ll want to understand where your customers are, and how best to reach them.
-The demographic groups that use Facebook daily, for instance, are likely to be vastly different from the ones using TikTok, or LinkedIn, or who listen to their favorite podcasts religiously.
+The demographic groups that use Facebook daily, for instance, are likely to be vastly different from the ones using TikTok, or LinkedIn, or who listen to their favourite podcasts religiously.

 Keeping your customer acquisition cost low means being thoughtful about where you spend your marketing and sales dollars, and using customer data to help you prioritise.